History of South African citizenship: Violent conflict between Boers and British

 Despite the shared sense of white superiority, the English-speaking groups and the Afrikaners were pitted against one another in competition for political, economic and cultural dominance.
 This conflict led to the hardening of the two groups' respective national identities and eventually resulted in the expansion beyond the Cape Colony, two wars and the creation of a New South African state.

 In 1835, a group of Boers left the colony in search of a new territory to establish their own society free from British control.
 These individuals were known as the Voortrekkers ("pioneers") and their exodus became known as the Great Trek.
 While this endeavour proved hazardous and less productive than they may have envisioned, it provided a model for subsequent Boer migrations away from British sovereignty and the establishment of separate Boer states (Orange Free State, South African Republic, Colony of Natal).
 These republics had their own governments and independent migration policies regulating the influx of workers from India, Asia and elsewhere in Africa.

 Over the course of the 19th century, tension increased between the British Empire and these autonomous Boer communities.
-The British pursued expansionist policies, annexing Natal in 1845 but recognising the independence of the other two republics until 1877 when a Zulu insurrection threatened the Transvaal Republic.
+The British pursued expansionist policies, annexing Natal in 1845 but recognising the independence of the other two republics until 1877 when a Zulu insurrection threatened the South African Republic.
 In 1880, the First Boer War erupted between Transvaal Boers and British troops, resulting in relatively heavy losses on the British side leading to a truce in 1881.
 After two decades of uneasy peace between the groups, military conflict broke out again in 1899 in what would be the Second Boer War.
-This war significantly deteriorated the Boers' land and resources, a result largely attributable to the British's 'scorched earth' tactics.
+This war significantly deteriorated the Boers' land and resources, a result largely attributable to the British enacted 'scorched earth' tactics.
 Nevertheless, the resistance had been strong enough to change the British's policy regarding the Afrikaners from suppression to concession and incorporation into the government of the colony.

-Throughout the two wars, the British portrayed themselves as fighting in defense of the African populations as well as for the interests of the empire.
+Throughout the two wars, the British portrayed themselves as fighting in defence of the African populations as well as for the interests of the Empire.
 Reformist rhetoric wooed black support for the war and the British did not hesitate to use this resource, despite the mutual commitment to leave the blacks out of the war.
 Britain's decision to abandon their promises to the African population at the end of the war indicated a coming shift in the racial dynamic of South African citizenship and its struggle.

 South African state

 Surrender of the Boers

-The British colonial government met with the two Boer governments on 15 May 1902 to determine the terms of the Boer's surrender.
+The British colonial government met with the two Boer governments on 15 May 1902 to determine the terms of the Boers' surrender.
 While Britain refused to give up their annexation of the Boer republics, it did agree to repatriation, the limited protection of the Afrikaner language in the education and court system, the right to keep firearms, the right to property, exemption for land tax funding war expenditures, and to refuse the natives (blacks) political enfranchisement unless a white majority already existed (Article 8).